-The Community Capitals Framework (CCF) provides a comprehensive way to categorize a community’s assets and to explore the relationships among them.
-It has both descriptive and practical value for a community, and serves as an explanatory and predictive theory for community development scholars.
+The Community Capitals Framework (CCF) provides a comprehensive way to categorize a community’s assets and explore the relationships among them.
+It has both descriptive and practical value for a community and serves as an explanatory and predictive theory for community development scholars.
 The CCF includes seven capitals: social, political, human, built, cultural, natural, and financial.

 The Video Series

 The primary aim of these films is for educational purposes.
 In addition to the use in the Principles and Strategies of Community Change course, there is an opportunity to share these videos widely for community development education discourse.
 All videos are publicly available on open YouTube channels, hosted by the affiliated universities and Great Plains IDEA.

 Learn more about the Community Development Graduate Program